MiguelCastillo/bit-loader-eslint/README.md

 # bit-eslint
-eslint plugin for bit-loader
+[eslint](http://eslint.org) plugin for linting you JavaScript assets in bit-bundler.

-This plugin facilitates linting your source files with [eslint](http://eslint.org).

 ## Install